-You can find detailed information about me on www.ampers.co.uk but, in a nutshell, I came to England in 1955 from Stellenbosch, South Africa.
+You can find my profile at @AmpersUK on Twitter but, in a nutshell, I came to England in 1955 from Stellenbosch, South Africa.

 Come on over, the sun’s out, the water’s warm, and there’s a Piña Colada waiting for you on the beach.